Jane Dieulafoy: Cross-dressing

 During her travels abroad, Jane Dieulafoy preferred to dress in men's clothing and to wear her hair short, because it was otherwise difficult for a woman to travel freely in a Muslim country.
-She had also dressed as a man when she fought alongside Marcel Dieulafoy during the Franco-Prussian war and she kept dressing in men's clothing when she came back in France.
-This was against the law in France at the time, but when she returned from the Middle East she received special "permission de travestissement" from the prefect of police.
+She had also dressed as a man when she fought alongside Marcel Dieulafoy during the Franco-Prussian War, and she continued to dress in men's clothing when she returned to France.
+This was against the law in France at the time, but when she returned from the Middle East she received special "permission de travestissement" (English: "permission to crossdress") from the prefect of police.
 Of her cross-dressing Dieulafoy wrote "I only do this to save time.
 I buy ready-made suits and I can use the time saved this way to do more work".
-She includes many characters who cross-dress in her fiction, including her novels Volontaire and Frère Pélage.
+She included many characters who cross-dress in her fiction, including her novels Volontaire and Frère Pélage.

 Dieulafoy considered herself an equal to her husband, but was also fiercely loyal to him.
 She was opposed to the idea of divorce, believing it degraded women.
-During the First World War, she petitioned for allowing women a greater role in the military.
+During World War I, she petitioned for allowing women a greater role in the military.
 She was a member of the jury of the prix Femina literary prize from its creation in 1904 until her death.